« Visit Fantastic Pest Control

 • Carpenter ants cause wood floor damage not by eating it but by making space for themselves – this can happen with rotting wood outside but also under floorboards and in wooden pillars

-• In fact, Carpenter ants damage wood so severely they can affect a property’s structural integrity
+• In fact, Carpenter ants damage wood so severely that they can affect a property’s structural integrity

 • Signs of carpenter ants in your house are often easy to spot – they don’t hide from you.
 They’re often most active at night.